helzeiah/monte-carlo-pricer/README.md

 ## Acknowledgements

-* GoogleTest - unit-testing framework
+* GoogleTest - unit-testing framework (shoutout to the GoogleTest team)
 * Black & Scholes (1973) and Hull, Options, Futures, and Other Derivatives - formulas used for reference values.

 ---